aws/aws-eks-best-practices/content/reliability/docs/controlplane.md

 ```

 !!! attention
     When the database size limit is exceeded, etcd emits a no space alarm and stops taking further write requests.
-In other words, the cluster becomes read-only, and all requests to mutate objects such as creating new pods, scaling deployments, etc., will be rejected by the cluster’s API server.
+In other words, the cluster becomes read-only, and all requests to mutate objects such as creating new pods, scaling deployments, etc., will be rejected by the cluster's API server.

 ## Cluster Authentication